 |Nikon D4« »||Y||mono||mono||-||-||micro||2.0||-||-||-||Nikon D4|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds Mark II and the D4S have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the D4S was followed by the Nikon D5.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds Mark II vs Nikon D4S

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Nikon D4S – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1Ds Mark II: